freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

 In Computer Language, eXtensible Markup Language(XML) is that which defines a set or block of Rules which are later used for Encoding documents in such a format that is both human and machine readable.

-There are two primary differences between XML and HTML.
+There are two primary differences between XML and HTML:
 1. XML was designed to describe data; whereas, HTML was designed to display data.
 2. HTML uses predefined tags while XML uses user defined tags.